Guide

 If you need both old and recent history

-Works with both the new Direct Export and legacy Google Takeout files.
+Works with both the new Direct Export and legacy Google Takeout files, and merges the two.

 Launch Time-mile